r4victor/tenthousandmeters/content/blog/python_bts_10.md

 Note also that there is no formal proof of SipHash's security.
 Such proofs are beyond the state of the art of the modern cryptography.
 Nevertheless, some cryptanalysis and much evidence show that SipHash should work as a MAC indeed.

 SipHash is not as fast as some non-cryptographic hash functions, but its speed is comparable.
 The combination of speed and security made SipHash a safe bet for a general-purpose hash table.
 It's now used as a hash function in Python, Perl, Ruby, Rust, Swift and other languages.
 To learn more about SipHash, check out [the paper](http://cr.yp.to/siphash/siphash-20120918.pdf) by Aumasson and Bernstein.

+The choice of the hash function plays a huge role in the performance of a hash table.
+It is, however, not the only choice hash table designers have to make.
+They also have to decide how to handle hash collisions.
+Chaining is one option, but there are other methods that often perform better and are used in the state-of-the-art hash table implementations.
+Let us now see what those methods are.

+## Collision resolution methods

+We saw that chaining can be used to implement a hash table whose average-case performance is constant.
+Asymptotically, we cannot do better.
+But asymptotic behavior is not what's important in practice.
+What's important in practice is the actual time it takes to process real-world data and the amount of memory required to to that.
+From this perspective, it is possible to do better than chaining.

+There are two main directions of improvement:

+* making the hash table more memory-efficient; and
+* reducing the number of cache misses.

+The first direction of improvement comes from the fact that a hash table with chaining stores a linked list pointer for every (key, value) pair.
+Suppose that the hash table takes certain amount of memory.
+How much of this memory can we save if we manage to get rid of linked list pointers?
+If the size of a pointer is significantly less than the size of a (key, value) pair, then, loosely speaking, we won't save much.
+But if the keys and values take little space (e.g. there are pointers themselves), then significant portion of the memory can be saved.

+A more memory-efficient hash table means not only that it takes less space for the same number of buckets but also that it has more buckets for the same amount of space.
+More buckets means less hash collisions, so memory and speed are closely related.
+One way to make a hash table faster is to make it more memory-efficient.

+Another way to improve upon chaining is to design a cache-friendly hash table.
+Up until now we've been measuring the time complexity of algorithms in the number of elementary operations such as the number of linked list entries we need to traverse to lookup the key.

+Memory access is a very expensive operation compared to